wanglin2/mind-map-docs/src/en/start/introduction.md

 ## License

 [MIT](https://github.com/wanglin2/mind-map/blob/main/LICENSE).
-You can use it for commercial purposes without retaining the copyright statement of 'mind-map'.
+You can use it for commercial purposes without retaining the copyright statement of 'simple-mind-map'.
 If you don't want to keep it, you can contact the author.

 > Example: You can add the following content to any page in your application, such as the About page, Help page, Documentation page, Open Source Declaration, etc.:
 >
-> The mind map feature of this product utilizes the SimpleMindMap project, [Open source protocol](https://github.com/wanglin2/mind-map/blob/main/LICENSE)。
+> This product's mind map is developed based on the SimpleMindMap project, and the copyright belongs to the source project,  [Open source protocol](https://github.com/wanglin2/mind-map/blob/main/LICENSE)。